 How can I inform my users about the PAB?

 Below are two customizable emails you can send to your users in regard to the PAB.
 The first email introduces the PAB to your users and explains how and why it should be used.
 Included in the email are links to all of our end-user PAB articles.
 Select the article to send to your users based on your installation method.
 The second email is if you decide to enroll your users in optional PAB training before having the PAB installed.

-Here is a message you can send to your users to inform them about the new add-in to their email client (Outlook, Exchange, Office 365, or Gmail) and why they should use it:
+Here is a message you can send to your users to inform them about the new add-in to their email client (Outlook, Exchange, Microsoft 365 (formerly Office 365), or Gmail) and why they should use it:

 You may notice a new “Phish Alert Button” in your email client today.
 Please click this button whenever you receive a suspicious or potentially dangerous email.
 Upon clicking, the email will be deleted from your inbox and forwarded to our Risk Management team for analysis immediately.

 Here is additional information about the Phish Alert Button that may be helpful: